3-1

 Sparkle begets sparkle.
 Accent diamonds and side stones can greatly enhance the shine of a center stone, making it appear bigger and dazzle brighter than its actual size.

-Pavé, halo, three stone, and side stone engagement rings are the perfect way to highlight your diamonds dazzle with even more shine!
+Pavé, halo, three stone, and side stone engagement rings perfectly highlight your diamond.

 Shape